 The SIS alert always consists of three parts: (i) A set of data for identifying the person or object; (II) A statement why the person or object is sought and (iii) instruction on the action to be taken when the person or object is found.

 Individuals have a right of access and a right to correction of inaccurate data and deletion of unlawfully stored data.
-These rights can be exercised in any Schengen country regardless of the State that issued the alert because all national databases are identical to the central system database.
+These rights may be exercised in any Schengen country, regardless of which State issued the alert, as all national databases mirror the central SIS system.

 A Guide for exercising the right of access has been adopted, which provides detailed information on the rights under the SIS legal framework and which lists all the competent authorities to be contacted in the Member States as well as how to proceed.
 The guide also contains two sample letters, one for the right of access and one for the right of correction or deletion.

 In Italy, the right of access may be exercised, by applying to the Public Security Department of the Ministry of the Interior.
-No special requirements are to be met in order to lodge the application (which may be sent either by post or by fax or certified email) nor is there any fee or tax to be paid.
+No specific requirements apply to submitting the application, which can be sent by post, fax, or certified email, and no fee or tax is required.
 In order to expedite the process, the request should be drawn up, if possible, in Italian, English, French or German and signed by the applicant.
 It should contain a description of the grounds on which it is lodged, and be accompanied by a photocopy of a valid ID.
 In general, an answer (not necessarily a final one) has to be provided within 30 days.